BrentSeidel/WeatherProject/NOTES.md

 This is a collection of thoughts and notes about the weather sensor project.

+## 31-Oct-2016
+Added pictures showing the finished plywood mounting.
+The only thing left is to add some scales for the dials.
+Each dial has a red LED above it that lights when the value is out of range of the dial.
+There are also two green LEDs between the dials that flash alternately for each processing frame to inidicate activity.
+Altogether these use up 8 channels of the 16 channel PWM controller so one could add more LEDs and/or servos.
+Also none of the Rapsberry PI's GPIO pins have been used.
+One could use these to add switches or other on/off sensors.

+After letting the system run for a while, there is are some occasional glitches with the servos.
+One of the servos also seems to have some stripped gears, but it still works.
+As this is my first project working with servos, I probably have a few subtleties of them to learn.

 ## 28-Oct-2016
 I constructed a crude case and installed everything.
 As I was doing this, I decided that in addition to the out of range LEDs for each dial, a couple of